Folk Dance Federation of California, South, Inc.

 Dick Oakes worked for a short time for Bora and Marge.
 One of the things he did was to make several flyers to advertise the classes being offered at the time.

-In 1991, dancers from Veselo Selo moved to Hillcrest Recreaton Center in Fullerton, but kept the name of the original "happy village."
-They moved to the Unitarian Church in Anaheim and in September of 2013 they moved to the Anaheim Community Center.
+In 1991, after the closing of Veselo Selo, dancers from the coffeehouse moved to Hillcrest Recreaton Center in Fullerton, but kept the name of the original "happy village" and added "Folkdancers" (later changed to "Folk Dancers").
+They then moved to the Unitarian Church in Anaheim and in September of 2013 they moved to the Anaheim Community Center.
 Later, they moved back to the church.